postrational/blog/source/_posts/2014-01-18-performance-testing-django-applications-with-the-grinder.markdown

 #### Final result

 When your tests are prepared and properly vetted you can leverage the power of The Grinder to run them from as many parallel agent machines (and/or threads) as you require.
-Your test output will include execution time for every test step.
+Your test output will include execution time statistics for every test step.

 <div class="figure">
 <img src="/images/illustrations/2014-01-18/sample_grinder_output.png">